Skip to content

 Warning

-Removing an app does not remove its tables from your database.
+Removing an app from your settings does not remove its tables from your database.

-Go to your ~/simmate/settings.yaml file, and remove the target config(s) from the apps: list.
+To uninstall an app, go to your ~/simmate/settings.yaml file and remove the target config(s) from the apps: list.

 Accessing tables

-refer to our database guide in the sidebar for basic use.
+Refer to our database guide in the sidebar for in-depth usage.

-All of an app's tables and datasets are packaged within its models module, such as simmate.apps.example.models.
-This is because Simmate uses Django ORM under the hood, and following with their terminology, a model is effectively the definition of a single database table.
+All of an app's tables and datasets are packaged within its models module (e.g., simmate.apps.example.models).
+Simmate uses the Django ORM, where a model represents a single database table.

 Example